UoMResearchIT/Cold-Dwell-Fatigue-of-Titanium-Alloys/README.md

 # Cold Dwell Fatigue of Titanium Alloys: History, Current State, and Aviation Industry Perspective [Supporting Software]

-This repo is an attempt to Dockerize the package cited below.
-Changes so far involve porting to a Linux environment, minor bug fixes, linting & cleanup.
-Eventually it needs a good rewrite, separating the logic from the GUI, and refactoring for readability.
+This is an unofficial "fork" of the package cited below, modified for headless execution on a Docker (Linux) environment.
+See [Change Log](#change-log) for details about the current status and important modifications.

 #### LICENSE: (?)
 Ask the original authors.